michelleplunkett/michelleplunkett.github.io/portfolio.md

 ---
 layout: page
 title: portfolio
-description: Writings from my previous courses at UIUC and UT Austin.
+description: Writing samples from a previous course at UIUC in Arts Administration.
+More samples to be added from UT Austin this fall.
 permalink: /portfolio/
 ---